IswPolymerElements/isw-snackbar/README.md

 }
 ```

-The element uses the isw-responsive-behavior, so its appearance can be controlled by setting the device attribute...
+The element uses the `isw-responsive-behavior`, so its appearance can be controlled by setting the device attribute...

 ```html
 <isw-snackbar device="mobile"></isw-snackbar>